Summer vacation is upon us — HOORAY! We’re pulling out all of our favorite beach and ocean books to get ready.

 With some help, your children could try a 3-D turtle craft on for size.

 One of our favorite books, the colorful illustrations and short, peppy rhymes here will hold your children’s attention as they learn about sea animals.
-Recomended for preschoolers through second graders.
+Recommended for preschoolers through second graders.

 Try your hand at a textured starfish – just paint using this template on construction paper or cardstock, then add sand while the paint is still wet.